Multiple dashboards

 3. In the dialog, choose one of the options:

-• If you want to start with a pre-populated dashboard, choose Overview or one of the suggested ones, such as the Map dashboard.
+• If you want to start with a pre-populated dashboard, choose Overview (Legacy) or one of the suggested ones, such as the Map dashboard.

 4. In the Add new dashboard dialog, enter a name and select an icon.